aGotelli/ROS-and-Qt/README.md

 ###### Create the workspaces under Qt

-In your home (or wherever you want) create a folder called qt_wss (stand for Qt workspaces).
+If you have followed the wizard now in your home there should be a folder named "QtCreator".
+Browse this folder until reaching the contents of the folder latest.
+The path should be the following:

+    ~/QtCreator/latest$

-Inside this folder create two others folder called catkin and colcon, both with and src inside.
+Inside this folder create two others folders called catkin and colcon, both with and src inside.
 At this point is possible to set up the environment.

 ###### Setup Catkin workspace